What is a good profit margin? Industry averages and how to improve yours.

 Each margin accounts for a little more of your company spending, so your profits are likely to shrink from formula to formula.
 That said, your business may have a less drastic drop-off between gross profit margins and the other two margins.

-Keep in mind a lucrative global company like Amazon will have operating expenses and other costs that far outstrip most small businesses.
+Keep in mind a lucrative global company like Amazon will have operating expenses and other costs that far outstrip most startups.
 So, they can expect their operating and net margins to be thinner.

 An NYU report on U.S. margins revealed the average net profit margin is 7.71% across different industries.
 But that doesn’t mean your ideal profit margin will align with this number.